Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 For the previously created *basic* VM or for a clone of it, you can install Moodle and Opencast as well as configure them directly by running the script *scripts/setup_moodle_system_with_opencast.sh* as superuser on the VM.
-Running this script includes the installation and configuration of the Opencast Moodle Plugins via their default branches and Moodle will be installed at */var/www/html* on the VM afterwards.<br>
+Running this script includes the installation and configuration of the Opencast Moodle Plugins via their default branches or via a chosen branch and Moodle will be installed at */var/www/html* on the VM afterwards.<br>
 <br>
-This script has the following parameters, to choose a PHP, Java, Moodle and Opencast version:
+This script has the following parameters, to choose a PHP, Java, Moodle and Opencast version as well as a branch for the Opencast Moodle Plugins:
 1. `php_version`:<br>
 The version of PHP, that is used for the installation (e.g., 7.4).
 2. `java_version`:<br>
 The java version to install (e.g., 11).
-Note, that the installation of Java is required for Opencast and that for Opencast 10 and newer JDK 11 is supported only (state on 28.07.22).
+Note, that the installation of Java is required for Opencast and that for Opencast 13 and newer JDK 11 is supported only (state on 01/24/2023).
 3. `opencast_version`:<br>
-The stable Opencast major version to install (e.g., 11 (see https://opencast.org/category/releases/)).
+The stable Opencast major version to install (e.g., 13 (see https://opencast.org/category/releases/)).
+Note, that the passed version must be at least 13.
 4. `moodle_version`:<br>
 The version of the Moodle stable branch (e.g., 400 for Moodle 4.0).
+5. `branch_moodle_plugins_opencast`:<br>
+The branch of the Opencast Moodle Plugins (this parameter is optional, e.g., *Release_v4.0*).

 Note, that a summarized list of properties of this setup is given at the end of a successful execution of this script.